playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 </dependencies>
 ```

 The only rule with this file structure is that your file must end with `Dependencies.xml`.
 You can have as many of these files as you'd like.
-Let's say you want to seperate out dependencies based on features?
-You can do that, just have seperate files that follow that naming pattern!
+Let's say you want to separate out dependencies based on features?
+You can do that, just have separate files that follow that naming pattern!

 ```xml
 <!-- LocationCodeDependencies.xml -->